jiandamonique/liminal/README.md

 # Liminal

-> [Add your one-line description here — e.g. "A meditative space for threshold moments."]
+> The Game is What You Say.

 **Status: Work in progress.
 Building in public.**
-The Game is What You Say.

 🟢 **[→ Open Liminal Live](https://jiandamonique.github.io/liminal/index.html)**
 📖 **[→ Read the README / About](https://github.com/jiandamonique/liminal#readme)**